-We found that obtaining a general expression for $R_G$ in terms of the R, $h_e/d$ and $H_1/d$ is not straightforward.
-This is primarily because of the presence of multiple equilibrium position of a heavy particle at the same Reynolds number, first detected by Choi and Joseph (2001).
-It was explained by Patankar et al. (2001a) to be due to the presence of a turning point bifurcation of the equilibrium solution (Fig. 4).
-Turning point bifurcations have also been found in computations of levitation to equilibrium of particles in viscoelastic fluids of Oldroyd-B type (Ko et al., in preparation).
-This implies that the correlation function in Eq.
-(8) will not be a single valued monotonous form.
+We found that obtaining a general expression for R_G in terms of the R, h_e/d and H_1/d is not straightforward.
+This is primarily because of the presence of multiple equilibrium position of a heavy particle at the same Reynolds number, first detected by Choi & Joseph (2001).
+It was explained by N. A. Patankar et al. (2001a) to be due to the presence of a turning point bifurcation of the equilibrium solution (figure 4).
+Turning point bifurcations have also been found in computations of levitation to equilibrium of particles in viscoelastic fluids of Oldroyd-B type (Ko et al. 2001).
+This implies that the correlation function in equation 8 will not be a single valued monotonous form.
 We have not observed multiple equilibrium heights of the particle bed in our many particle simulations at the parameters we tested.
-Hence, many particle correlations for lift in terms of a single particle variable analogous to Eq.
-(1) is not preferred.
-In the next subsection we see that it is more convenient to obtain many particle correlations similar in form to Eq.
-(6).
+Hence, many particle correlations for lift in terms of a single particle variable analogous to equation 1 is not preferred.
+In the next subsection we see that it is more convenient to obtain many particle correlations similar in form to equation 6.
 Multiple stable equilibrium positions are not observed for neutrally buoyant particles.
 A neutrally buoyant particle has a stable equilibrium position between the channel axis and the wall.
-This is known since the well-known experiments of Segré and Silberberg (1962).
+This is known since the well-known experiments of Segré & Silberberg (1962).
 They found that at low Reynolds number Poiseuille flows, the equilibrium position of a sphere from the pipe axis was found to be 0.6 times the pipe radius.